antonionduarte/go-simple-protocol-runtime/README.md

 - [X] Implement timer functionality.
 - [ ] Implement configuration file parser.
 - [X] Add contexts **everywhere** in order to gracefully finish the runtime and it's experiments.
-- [ ] Decide how I actually want to manage the self Host.
+- [X] Decide how I actually want to manage the self Host.
-- [ ] I want message not to include the host that I received the message from, new message interface should be:
+- [ ] High Priority - Might break everything - Rethink if I save the Host in the Message Structs.
 - [ ] Decide correctly which static functions should be in which file, possibly ask GPT-4 about it his answer will be correct.
 - [ ] Should the cancelation of the runtime be called at the runtime level or?
 - [ ] Should the network layer be generic by itself and abstract stuff like cancelation?